 Near the east California/Nevada border you can find a saline soda lake called Mono Lake.
 This lake has no outlet to the sea so minerals sit in the water and cause it to become very saline.
 Because Mono Lake is considered a closed lake, which means the only way it loses water is through evaporation or through groundwater, the water levels depend on changes in climate.

 Minerals that sit in the water can become tufa towers which are formed under the surface located all around the lake.
 In recent years the water levels have dropped so much that the tufa towers have become exposed giving visitors a beautiful view.
-In heat waves like we saw in 2022, as the temperature continues to rise, the water levels will continue to drop.
+In the heat waves that we saw in 2022, as the temperature continues to rise, the water levels will continue to drop.

 Summary of 5 Lakes That Almost Dried Up in 2022’s Heat